Table of Contents

 General Information

-Course Date | to be announced |
+Course Dates | to be announced |

 Course Times | to be announced |

-Course Location | to be announced |
+Course Location | online |

 Registration Deadline | to be announced |

-Course Fee | to be announced |
+Course Fee | 300 Euros |

 Note: If you would like to be notified once arrangements for a new round of the course have been made, please send a mail to wvb (at) wvbauer (dot) com to indicate your interest and I would be happy to send you a mail once there is an update (this way, you do not have to keep checking this website).